-Popular Social Media Myths Busted
+Beware These 9 Popular Social Media Myths

-Because Content Marketing has become such a prominent and effective tool for maintaining a steady market on your website, many people write and promote their own blog articles - including Social Media Heads and Digital Marketers.
+Social media allows businesses to market themselves in a place where their customers are naturally comfortable and willing to listen.
+Because content marketing has become such a prominent and effective tool for maintaining a steady market on your website, many people write and promote their own blog articles - including social media heads and digital marketers.
 The problem is that some of the tips that they include in their articles may well appear to be classed as common knowledge but, in reality, have little to no grounding in fact.

-We’ve set out to bust some of the most popular Social Media myths so that you can have a better idea as you launch into your own Digital Marketing efforts...
+We’ve set out to bust some of the most popular social media myths so that you can have a better idea as you launch into your own digital marketing efforts...

-There are plenty of Social Media automation tools out there that allow you to integrate and post your content across multiple networks.
+There are plenty of social media automation tools out there that allow you to integrate and post your content across multiple networks.
 This isn’t always a good thing.
-Because each Social Network has its own restraints and features, one piece of content simply cannot be suitable for all of them.
+Because each social network has its own restraints and features, one piece of content simply cannot be suitable for all of them.
 Remember that your messages are not catch-all and need to be tailored specifically to each network.

 The more followers the better

-Tracking ROI through Social Media can be difficult, but it’s certainly not impossible.
-Any Social Media Marketing company worth their salt should have access to the right analytical tools and reporting software that can help track leads that have come directly from Social Media.
+Tracking ROI through social media can be difficult, but it’s certainly not impossible.
+Any social media marketing company worth their salt should have access to the right analytical tools and reporting software that can help track leads that have come directly from social media.

-Some people seem to think that the strength of your Social Media pages has a direct impact on your website’s Google rankings, as studies have pointed out a correlation between high Facebook activity and good ranking on SERPs.
-It doesn’t - it has an indirect impact that’s all down to Content Marketing.
-If you want your Social Media to have a positive effect on your search results you need to be creating awesome Content on your website and encouraging shares, clicks and links through Social Networking.
+Some people seem to think that the strength of your social media pages has a direct impact on your website’s Google rankings, as studies have pointed out a correlation between high Facebook activity and good ranking on SERPs.
+It doesn’t - it has an indirect impact that’s all down to content marketing.
+If you want your social media to have a positive effect on your search results you need to be creating awesome content on your website and encouraging shares, clicks and links through social networking.

 Only promoted posts give you a reach worth shouting about

 It’s a matter of time and about building an engaged audience.
 If you spend time investing in building the correct audience, eventually the amount of engagement on your organic posts will be able to stand up to the might of your promoted posts.

-It’s understandable that some businesses are wary about interacting with their competitors on Social Media - it’s something that is simply not done down any other marketing avenue.
+It’s understandable that some businesses are wary about interacting with their competitors on social media - it’s something that is simply not done down any other marketing avenue.
 However, their audience is your audience, and interacting with them will get you noticed.
 You aren’t poaching their customers - you are simply promoting the beginning of a discussion that will hopefully grow among users and become mutually beneficial.

 Follow and retweet competitions are the best way to grow

 Follow and retweet competitions can grow your following quickly over a short amount of time - but after your competition is over you are likely to find out that many of your entrants were only interested in the free iPad that you were giving away and they will inevitably unfollow you.
 That’s not to say competitions aren’t great though - it’s just much better to create something that is interactive and requires a particular action to enter.
 While you will have less entrants, you will find that you grow a far more engaged audience as a result.

 You can guarantee a certain amount of growth

-MYTH #10: Social Media is just a fad
+Social media is just a fad

-The concept of Social Media has been around for years, way before the Internet boom of the nineties.
-There are now 2.307 billion Social Media users worldwide - over 31% of the global population..
+The concept of social media has been around for years, way before the Internet boom of the nineties.
+There are now 2.307 billion social media users worldwide - over 31% of the global population.
 So I think we can safely assume that it’s here to stay.